bow-simulation/virtualbow/README.md

 4. **Wait and see if the build pipeline passes.** This automatic process ensures that the project still compiles successfully and all tests work as expected.
 Don't worry if this step fails initially, you can keep updating your branch with new commits until all checks have passed.

 5. **Sign the Contributor License Agreement**.
 If this is your first contribution to VirtualBow, you will be asked to sign our [Contributor License Agreement](https://cla-assistant.io/bow-simulation/virtualbow) (CLA).
 This document clarifies the rights to your contribution and ensures that we can use your contribution(s) for our purposes.
-Our CLA is adapted from the [Apache Individual Contributor License Agreement](https://www.apache.org/licenses/icla.pdf) with only minor changes, so it is a fairly standard license agreement.
+Our CLA is adapted from the [Apache Individual Contributor License Agreement](https://www.apache.org/licenses/icla.pdf) with only minor changes.

-6. **You are almost done!** Your changes will now be reviewed for merging as soon as possible.
+6. **Almost done!** Your changes will now be reviewed for merging as soon as possible.

 # License